GinaHobbs/group-project-prep/agreement.md

 As often as needed, but please be reachable during school hours

 * What is your plan if you start to fall behind?
 Catch back up!!!
-Ensure that tasks are divvied up if someone starts to fall behind
+Ensure that tasks are divvied up if someone starts to fall behind, If necessary re-assess what's going on

 * How will you communicate after hours and on the weekend?
 After school hours: Slack messages - but don't expect anyone to jump on the computer